MicrosoftDocs/VBA-Docs/api/Excel.CellFormat.Borders.md

 This example sets the search criteria to identify the borders of cells that have a continuous and thick style bottom-edge, creates a cell with this condition, finds this cell, and notifies the user.

+> [!NOTE]
- **Note**  The default color of the border is used in this example, therefore the color index is not changed.
+> The default color of the border is used in this example; therefore, the color index is not changed.

 ```vb
 Sub SearchCellFormat()